Absor/bookshelf/README.md

 # Heroku setup

-This sofware uses nodejs-grunt-compass buildpack to first build the angular project and then the basic Ruby buildpack to setup Rails project.
+This sofware uses nodejs-grunt-compass buildpack to first build the Angular project and then the basic Ruby buildpack to setup Rails project.

-1. Create instance
+1. Create an instance
 2. Setup buildpack

     ```